zh1peng/BrainTransR/Readme.md

 ## Installation 💾

-*Please note that `braintranscript` is currently in development and not yet available for installation.*
+*Please note that `brainEnrich` is currently in development and not yet available for installation.*

 Once available, it can be installed from GitHub via the `devtools` package: